Hi, my name is Alex and was born in 2012. I was diagnosed with “moderate” Autism in February 2016.

 - meltdowns, burn-out and self-harm

 - Sensory Seeking: Those who suffer from Sensory Seeking Disorder, otherwise known as Sensory Offensiveness, are constantly in search of ways to arouse their starved nervous systems.
 Often hyperactive and impulsive, they are frequently labelled, either correctly or falsely, with ADHD.
-However, if they are able to get enough of the input they crave, they just might be able to calm down and focus.
+However, if they can get enough of the input they crave, they just might be able to calm down and focus.

 - Tactile Defensiveness: The tactile system is our sense of touch.
 It protects us from danger and helps us identify different objects in the environment.
 A child showing signs of tactile defensiveness may: Overreact to ordinary touch experiences (e.g., touching playdough or being touched by someone).
 Avoid daily activities (e.g., washing face/hands or brushing hair).
 Avoid light touch (e.g., a kiss) but seek out a deep touch (e.g., a bear hug).